zsk612/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)

 ### 4.3.
-Chore-related Features
+Diet-related Features
 #### 4.3.1.
-Addition of chore
+Listing out all commands
-The feature for addition of `chore`s allows the user to add `chore`s to a list to keep track of their completion.
-The deadline of the `chore` can be a String or Date object.
-The status completion of a `chore` is always undone when it is created.
+The command to list out all help commands is a hard-typed list of commands that indicates to the user all the commands available and how to use them.

 ##### Implementation
-When the user attempts to add a `chore` `buy groceries` with deadline `13/04/2020 09:45`, the `Kitchen Helper`, `Parser` and `AddChoreCommand` class will be called upon.
-The following sequence of steps will then occur:
+When the user types `help` the following sequence occurs.
-1. The user keyed in `addchore buy groceries /by 13/04/2020 09:45`.
+1. The user keys in `help`.

-    1. A `UI` object will be created and calls `UI#getUserCommand()`.
+    1. A `Ui` component will call `UI#getUserCommand()`.
     1. Input will be parsed in `Parser#parseUserCommand()` and identified with the keyword `addchore`.

 2. Parsing of user input and creation of command object